zebra314/DD2410-Introduction-to-Robotics/README.md

 5. What is the purpose of the rospy.sleep() function?

 The rospy.sleep(...) function pauses the node for a time to ensure the rate is equal to which we set up by the rospy.Rate(...) function.

+6. What is the differnce between a subscriber, service and action server?

+A subscriber is a node that listens to a topic and receives messages from it.
+A service is a node that listens to a service request and sends a response.
+An action server is a node that listens to an action request and sends a response.
+The difference between a service and an action server is that an action server can send feedback messages to the client.

+## Lab 2: Inverse Kinematics